ByteFlipper-58/mc-tools/PRIVACY.md

-# Privacy Policy
+# Privacy Policy for MC Tools 2.0

-*Last updated: March 14, 2024*
+*Last updated: March 7, 2025*

 ## Introduction

-Welcome to MC Tools ("we," "our," or "us").
+Welcome to MC Tools 2.0 ("we," "our," or "us").
 We respect your privacy and are committed to protecting your personal data.
-This privacy policy explains how we handle any information when you use our website and tools at https://mc-tools.web.app.
+This privacy policy explains how we handle information when you use our website and tools at https://mc-tools.web.app.

 ## Information We Collect